open-policy-agent/gatekeeper/README.md

     once).
   * The container was sent a hard kill signal
   * The container had a panic

-It is safest to remove the Config resource before uninstalling Gatekeeper, as that causes finalizers to be removed outside of the normal GC process.

 Finalizers can be removed manually via `kubectl edit` or `kubectl patch`